banerjs/blog/notes.md

 - Create Unit Tests
 - Add in Timeouts to the fetch code on the server side.
 While Promise.race is a viable option, there already exists express middleware capable of doing this
 - Improve Performance
-  - Use a proper cache for posts instead of memory
+  - Use a proper cache for posts loaded from disk instead of preloading all posts to memory
   - Use `bluebird`, or something equally performant, for promises
 - Help popup for keyboard shortcuts
 - Configure the docker-compose files necessary to start all the different containers at the same time.
 Alternately, figure out OpenShift launch using Kubernetes
 - Templating of the HTML stored in the posts
   - Design a syntax set that can be used to add automatic metadata to post HTML
-  - Use automated markdown parsing for the posts
+  - Use automated markdown parsing for the posts during the gulp build process
+- Migrate to using Mongoose for schema validation
+- Have a less complicated dependency tree
+- Create less complicated codebase

 If I want to keep the same features in the Admin pages: